 - Which users have interacted with what content

 - Overall activity level of users and groups

 - Most popular documents at both the user and group level

-Merrill Datasite takes a similar approach to VDR security and analytics.
+The Merrill Datasite data room solution takes a similar approach to VDR security and analytics.
 That is, Merrill Datasite provides “role-based security access controls with real-time and future staging of permissions.”
 Essentially, this functionality boils down to real-time, role-based document management.